Guides

 The world around you is full of amazing still life photography ideas; all you need is the right eye to capture them.
 What may look like a monotonous scene or everyday object can become beautiful in the right hands.

 This genre of photography is great for beginners because it’s all about capturing everyday objects and making them beautiful by manipulating the lighting, angles, exposure and more.
 Plus, this art form doesn’t require any special gear or training to get started.
-It’s the ideal introduction to photography for the curious new artist.
+A simple cheap camera for photography is all you will need.
+This is the ideal introduction to photography for the curious new artist.

 Plus, since all you need to get started is your smartphone, it makes starting a new hobby more accessible than ever.
 And looking at the world through an artistic eye helps you to find beauty in the mundane.
 According to Medium, when everyday objects can be inspirational and beautiful, you’re likely to feel less stressed out and more inspired.